 About the Program

 The GCL Alumni Network will celebrate their annual reunion in Antigua, Guatemala from October 29-31, 2018.
-This year's GCL reunion is also open to any ILGs who may wish to participate.
-More information: email@example.com
+This year's reunion is also open to ILG alumni.
+Program agenda will be announced shortly.
+Register here.

 The ILG Alumni Network will celebrate their annual reunion at Georgetown University from September 26 to 28, 2018.
-This year's ILG reunion is also open to any GCLs who may wish to participate.
-More information: firstname.lastname@example.org
+This year's reunion is also open to interested GCL alumni.
+Program agenda will be announced shortly.
+Register here.

 LALP executive director Ricardo Ernst was invited by the Business Council of Latin America (CEAL) and the president of Honduras to address the council and discuss some of the governability challenges facing the region.

-The Center for Latin American Studies (CLAS) and the Latin America Leadership Program (LALP) are honored to welcome H.E.
-Ambassador Krishna Raj Urs, who will shed light on U.S. policy and on his experiences as a U.S. diplomat in Peru.
+The Center for Latin American Studies and the Latin America Leadership Program were honored to welcome H.E.
+Ambassador Krishna Raj Urs, who shed light on U.S. policy and on his experiences as a U.S. diplomat in Peru.

 President DeGioia awarded the Patrick Healy Award 2018 to LALP executive director Professor Ricardo Ernst during this year's John Carroll Weekend in Seattle on April 14, 2018.
 Congratulations and thank you, Professor Ernst, for your leadership!